docker/docs/datacenter/ucp/1.1/install-sandbox.md

 ![Sandbox](images/sandbox.png)

 DDC's second component is DTR, which must be installed on a host that's a member of the UCP swarm.
-So next, we'll then install DTR on that second node.
+So next, we install DTR on that second node.

 Once you've installed UCP and DTR you'll [work through a tutorial](install-sandbox-2.md) to deploy a container through UCP, and explore the user interface.